Ectroverse/EctroverseDjango/README.md

 - news
 - auto tick update via cronjob (Rexer)
 - 2 players registered into 1 empire?
+- when a player is deleted from an empire decrease its number of players

 #### v0.2 Remaining Items

-- when aplayer is deleted from an empire decrease its number of players
 - add proper design to rankings tables
 - add deletion possibility to account
 - improve html design inside, some parts are shown badly on phone